-Yet, here were are telling you that a radio silence and no contact will get you through this heartache.
-Let’s take a look at how the power of no contact and silence work in a post-breakup dynamics between exes to understand why this strategy works almost always.
+Yet, here we are telling you that a radio silence and no contact will get you through this heartache.
+With expert insights from psychologist and counselor Juhi Pandey, who specializes in family therapy and mental health counseling, let’s take a look at how the power of no contact and silence works in post-breakup dynamics between exes to understand why this strategy works almost always.

 Is Silence The Best Revenge After A Breakup?

 To drive home the importance of silence after a breakup, let us lead with one of the most popular quotes on the power of silence by writer Elbert Hubbard, “He who does not understand your silence will probably not understand your words.”
 This just means that the silent treatment after a breakup works wonders.

 If you’ve decided to part ways, there are bound to have been differences, issues and misunderstandings at play.
 When your words failed to resolve those issues while you were together, how can you expect a different outcome now?

 Juhi says “The no contact rule is a must if you want to move ahead in your life.
 Going cold turkey will make it hard to deal with, so start gradually reducing communication.
 Once it gets to a point where it doesn’t make too much of a difference to you, the power of silence after a breakup will help you with moving on smoothly.
 There will come a time when it won’t make much difference to you and believe me, it helps in moving on in life smoothly.”